 Pattaya Railway Station

 Pattaya Railway Station (Thai: รายชื่อสถานีรถไฟ สายตะวันออก) is located in Bang Lamung district (Thai: อำเภอบางละมุง) of Chon Buri, about 3 kilometers (1.8 miles) away from central Pattaya.
 It is managed and overseen by the State Railway of Thailand.
 There is also a phone number, giving you access to confirm arrival and departure times.
-You make the right decision by writing down the mentioned number below:

 How to reach Pattaya Railway Station?